Penanggalan

-The penanggal or penanggalan is a nocturnal vampiric entity from Malay ghost myths.
-Its name comes from the word tanggal meaning to remove or take off, because its form is that of a floating disembodied woman's head with its trailing organs still attached.
-From afar, it twinkles like a ball of flame, providing an explanation for the will-o'-the-wisp phenomenon.
+The penanggalan or penanggal is a nocturnal vampiric entity from Malay ghost myths.
+It takes the form of a floating disembodied woman's head, with its organs and entrails trailing from its neck.
+From afar, the penanggalan is said to twinkle like a ball of flame, similar to the will-o'-the-wisp phenomenon.

-The penanggalan exists by different names in different parts of Southeast Asia.
-It is known as balan-balan in Sabah, tengelong or tengalong in Kedah, hantu polong by the Temuan, leyak in Bali, kuyang in Kalimantan, palasik in West Sumatra, kra-sue in Thailand, kasu in Laos, ahp in Cambodia, and manananggal in the Philippines.
+The penanggalan belongs to a constellation of similar mythological entities that can be found under different names across different regions of Southeast Asia; these regional variations all share in common that they are characterized by a disembodied head of a woman, with organs and innards hanging from its neck.
+Alongside the penanggalan, there is the Ahp (អាប) in Cambodia; the Kasu (ກະສື, [ka.sɯ̌ː]) in Laos; the Krasue (กระสือ, [krā.sɯ̌ː]) in Thailand and much of Southeast Asia; the Kuyang ([ku.jaŋ]), Leyak ([le.ak]); the hantu polong of the Temuan; the Ma lai (ma lai) in Vietnam; and the Manananggal in the Philippines.

+The name penanggalan derives from the word tanggal, meaning "to remove or take off", because its form is that of a floating disembodied woman's head, with its organs and entrails trailing from its neck.

 Though commonly referred to in its native languages as a ghost, the penanggalan cannot be readily classified as a classical undead being.
 Rather, it is a witch that developed the ability to take such a form through meditation in a vat of vinegar.
 The creature is, for all intents and purposes, a living human being during daytime or at any time when it does not detach itself from its body.
 The penanggalan often hunts at night for menstruation/blood from birth.
 It also hunts for pregnant women and young children.